 Separation or divorce

 For most of us, the main motivation to go to work every day is to provide a good quality of life for ourselves and our loved ones.
-Whether you’re embarking on a new journey with a spouse or partner or ending a relationship, it’s important to understand how your pension is affected.
+Whether you’re embarking on a new journey with a spouse or ending a relationship, it’s important to understand how your pension is affected.
 After all, your pension is an important asset and is part of your personal financial plan.

 Who is a spouse under the PSPP?

 Under the PSPP, your spouse is someone you’re legally married to or someone you’ve been living with in a spousal relationship for at least three years or as the parents of a child.
-This is the key definition for family law purposes.

 To be eligible for a survivor pension or other survivor benefits, a spouse must qualify as the “eligible spouse”, which has some additional eligibility criteria.
 The effect of a relationship breakdown on survivor benefit eligibility is discussed below under “What’s the impact of a spousal relationship breakdown on PSPP survivor benefits?”